TheCrazyGM/flowerengine-js/README.md

 ## Shoutouts

 - [dhive](https://github.com/hiveio/dhive) for the JavaScript library that makes Hive blockchain interaction possible
-- [FlowerEngine](https://peakd.com/@flowerengine) for maintaining the list of Hive-Engine nodes
+- [FlowerEngine](https://peakd.com/@flowerengine) for maintaining the list of Hive-Engine nodes and [Nectarflower](https://peakd.com/@nectarflower) for the the daily post